-Bidder's Questionnaire is required by all bidders during the solicitation process.
-The information will be made available on DCTA's website and will be provided to contractors upon request.
+- Bidder's Questionnaire is required by all bidders during the solicitation process.
+The information will be made available on DCTA's website and will be provided to contractors upon request. - DCTA may also include a contract clause requiring all prime bidders to report the names/addresses and information outlined above.